A new perspective on low-rank optimization: Abstract

 \section{Abstract}

 A key question in many low-rank problems throughout optimization, machine learning, and statistics is to characterize the convex hulls of simple low-rank sets and judiciously apply these convex hulls to obtain strong yet computationally tractable convex relaxations.
-We invoke the matrix perspective function — the matrix analog of the perspective function — and characterize explicitly the convex hull of epigraphs of convex quadratic, matrix exponential, and matrix power functions under low-rank constraints.
-Further, we exploit these characterizations to develop strong relaxations for a variety of low-rank problems including reduced rank regression, non-negative matrix factorization, and factor analysis.
-We establish that these relaxations can be modeled via semidefinite and matrix power cone constraints, and thus optimized over tractably.
-The proposed approach parallels and generalizes the perspective reformulation technique in mixed-integer optimization, and leads to new relaxations for a broad class of problems. \keywords{Low-rank matrix \and Matrix perspective function \and Semidefinite optimization} \subclass{90C22 \and 90C25 \and 90C26 \and 15A03 \and 26B25}
+We invoke the matrix perspective function — the matrix analog of the perspective function — and characterize explicitly the convex hull of epigraphs of {simple matrix convex} functions under low-rank constraints.
+Further, we {combine the matrix perspective function with orthogonal projection matrices--the matrix analog of binary variables which capture the row-space of a matrix--to develop} { a matrix perspective reformulation technique that reliably obtains} strong relaxations for a variety of low-rank problems{,} including reduced rank regression, non-negative matrix factorization, and factor analysis. {Moreover, w}e establish that these relaxations can be modeled via semidefinite constraints and thus optimized over tractably.
+The proposed approach parallels and generalizes the perspective reformulation technique in mixed-integer optimization and leads to new relaxations for a broad class of problems. \keywords{Low-rank matrix \and Semidefinite optimization { \and Matrix perspective function \and Perspective reformulation technique}} \subclass{90C22 \and 90C25 \and 90C26 \and 15A03 \and 26B25}